sens/selective-geno-pheno/README.md

 costs of genotyping and breeding, the optimal strategy is to follow up approximately 70% of the population.

+## **Disclaimer:**

-**[Disclaimer]{#disclaimer}** The source code and software distributed in this web page has no implied warranty.
+The source code and software distributed in this web page has no implied warranty.
 Use at your own risk.

+## **Symbolic computation code:**

-**[Symbolic computation code]{#symbolic}** Some of the results in the paper were derived using symbolic calculations in [Maxima](http://maxima.sourceforge.net).
+Some of the results in the paper were derived using symbolic calculations in [Maxima](http://maxima.sourceforge.net).
 Start Maxima in your system, and then you can cut and paste the contents of the files below into the command window.
 The files are commented, so you should be able to follow the steps.

 -   Information calculations for linked QTL:
     [2qtl-linked.max](2qtl-linked.max)